People take supplements for a variety of reasons.

 And some people take supplements to meet health goals, like gaining lean muscle.
 Other supplements are recommended for people with different diseases or conditions.

 If you’re curious about supplements and which ones to start with, you might consider these first.

 If you’re like the average American you don’t eat the recommended 6-8 servings of fruits and vegetables a day.
 Taking a high-quality multivitamin is like insurance for your diet.
 It helps to fill in the mineral and nutrient gaps you might be missing.

 Multivitamins aren’t created equal.
 Look for ones that are easily absorbed in the body.
 There’s a big difference between the quality.
 Many times it’s better to spend more money to get one that will benefit your health the most.

 One of my favorites is Pana C-315 Liquid Multivitamin and Mineral Superfood (and, no this isn’t an affiliate link ) 😉 .
 It has fulvic minerals, which my doctor recommended because my body does not absorb nutrients easily.
 (Read more about why here or here)

 I also really like Morningstar Minerals Energy Boost 70 Mineral Supplement.
 This one is especially good if you’re sensitive to icky tastes (like I am sometimes).
 It’s clear and has no taste.

-D3 isn’t exactly a vitamin.
+First of all, D3 isn’t exactly a vitamin.
 It’s a pre-hormone.
 It performs many important functions in the body.
-It plays a big role in strength and preventing chronic disease and autoimmune conditions.
+Consequently, it plays a big role in strength and preventing chronic disease and autoimmune conditions.

 The best way to get D3 is by spending time in the sun.
 But, due to busy lives and using sunscreen, many Americans are deficient.
 It takes a lot of sun exposure to get an adequate amount of D3.